 I took a whirlwind trip down to Cork yesterday, as the lovely people at RTE's Today Show asked me to join them for a chat about the history of Aran Knitting and, more specifically, about the wonderful new book by Vawn Corrigan on this topic.

 It was an absolute pleasure to speak to Maura and Dáithí about our rich knitting heritage, especially as Maura is an Aran Islander herself.
 Daithi was not to be outdone though - and he gave us all a quick demonstration of his skills with a pair of hand carders that I had brought along!

-The segment featured a stunning recreation of a Aran Sweater that represented Ireland in an exhibition at the Museum of Modern Art in 2017 (in the live piece I’m afraid I got my dates badly mixed up and said it was the 1930s(!), sorry about that.)
+The segment featured a stunning recreation of an Aran Sweater that represented Ireland in an exhibition at the Museum of Modern Art in 2017 (in the live piece I'm afraid I got my dates badly mixed up and said it was the 1930s(!), sorry about that.)
 The sweater was knit by Elaine MacBride and it was generously loaned to the Show by Cleo of Kildare St.

 The segment on the Today Show can be watched back at this link, for 30 days only from Tuesday 12th March 2019.
 Thank you again to all the team at RTE Cork for their warm welcome!